The 8 Best Things to Do in Kansas City

 From historic architecture and major museums to exciting shopping, street art, and spirits, KC has much to offer beyond its signature sauce.

-For those who prefer sports to the symphony, there are the Kansas City Royals and Chiefs.
+For those who prefer sports to the symphony, there are the Kansas City Royals and the 2024 NFL Champion–winning (and Swift-approved) Chiefs, who have brought the city back-to-back Super Bowl titles since 2023.
+Kansas City is also home to the brand-new CPKC Stadium, the world’s first stadium built for a professional women’s sports team.
 Win or lose, both teams bring much excitement and hometown pride to the city.
 Whether you’ve come to shop the famous Country Club Plaza, see powerful murals, or experience the city’s vibrant distillery scene, you can expect to be surprised by the City of Fountains.

 1. Discover Kansas City’s famous fountains

 The City of Fountains Foundation wasn’t founded until 1973, but Kansas City’s love affair with fountains started much earlier.
-A vision by city leaders in the late 1800s to create “more boulevards than Paris, more fountains than Rome” led to the first few, which were used primarily as watering holes for both residents and animals.
-As time went on, however, fountains were installed more as memorials or for beautification of the city and, today, KC is home to more than 200, 48 of which are open to the public.
+A vision by city leaders in the late 1800s to create “more boulevards than Paris, more fountains than Rome” led to the first few, which were used primarily as watering holes for residents and animals.
+As time went on, however, fountains were installed more as memorials or for beautification of the city and, today, KC is home to more than 200, 48 of which are on public land and available for tourists to view.

 The city’s oldest working fountain, the Women’s Leadership Fountain in the Paseo West neighborhood, dates back to 1899.
 More celebrated examples appear in the Country Club Plaza shopping center and green spaces like Kessler Park.
 For a fun day of fountain hopping, start at the city’s most recognizable—and most photographed—one, the Mill Creek Fountain.
 Built in Paris in 1910, it was brought to Kansas City in 1951 and installed in its namesake park.